 Using video is a great way to engage your customers and prospects—but how do you channel engagement into action?
-Interactive CTAs (calls-to-action) or ‘events’ are one great way to drive specific, desired outcomes from your viewers and encourage them to step further down the funnel.
-You’re probably already familiar with YouTube annotations—here’s how you can leverage those, along with more sophisticated CTAs, to generate demand.
+Interactive video CTAs (calls-to-action) or ‘events’ are one great way to drive specific, desired outcomes from your viewers and encourage them to step further down the funnel.
+You’re probably already familiar with YouTube annotations—here’s how you can leverage those, along with more sophisticated video CTAs, to generate demand.

 There are three main pieces you have to consider when creating an interactive video strategy: